Federalist No. 2: Background and publication

-Like all of the Federalist Papers, Federalist No. 2 was published under the pseudonym Publius in New York newspapers with the intention of explaining the provisions of the Constitution of the United States and persuading New York to ratify it.
+Federalist No. 2 was written by John Jay.
+Following the Constitutional Convention in 1787, Jay worked with James Madison and Alexander Hamilton to write a series of essays to explain the provisions of the Constitution of the United States and persuade New York to ratify it.
+They published these essays in New York newspapers under the shared pseudonym Publius.
 It was first published in the Independent Journal on October 31, 1787, followed by the Daily Advertiser on November 1 and the New-York Packet on November 2.
 Federalist No. 1, the only one of the Federalist Papers to have been released at this point, was only an introduction to the series.
-As such, John Jay was tasked with first developing the idea of a national identity in Federalist No. 2.
+As such, Jay was tasked with first developing the idea of a national identity in Federalist No. 2.
 At the time Jay wrote Federalist No. 2, he was "America's leading foreign policy expert", which may have influenced his decision to write the essay on the subject of the advantages of unity between the states.